 - JustMommies – This program is all online.
 The website will tell you what you need to do.
 There is a simple daily routine to follow with morning, afternoon, and evening chores.
 A set of daily chores for each day, a task to do based on a monthly plan, and even some zones to tackle throughout the month, if you’d like.

-- Motivated Moms – This is available as an annual membership at a low cost, and you get access to a collection of printable options of daily task checklists.
+- Motivated Moms – The cleaning program that I’ve been using all year so far.
+It’s available as an annual membership at a low cost, and you get access to a collection of printable options of daily task checklists (My favourite is the “Clean My House Planner.”)
 All you have to do is look at the list and do what it says each day.
 It’s simple and so easy to keep on top of.

 3. Use Available Services.